XeroAPI/xero-php-oauth2/docs/accounting/Api/AccountingApi.md

 # **getContacts**
 > \XeroAPI\XeroPHP\Models\Accounting\Contacts getContacts($xero_tenant_id, $if_modified_since, $where, $order, $i_ds, $page, $include_archived)

-Allows you to retrieve, add and update contacts in a Xero organisation
+Allows you to retrieve all contacts in a Xero organisation

 ### Example
 ```php